ponty/eagexp/docs/index.rst

-eagexp can convert eagle schematic and board to image.
+eagexp can convert eagle schematic and board to image or partlist.

 Date: |today|